Best dispersal strategies in spatially heterogeneous environments: optimization of the principal eigenvalue for indefinite fractional Neumann problems: Main Results

 Under this perspective, Theorem \ref{thm:main_intro} says that, if \begin{itemize} \item either the habitat is not too fragmented, \item or it is fragmented, but not too hostile in average, \end{itemize} then the best choice of $s$ is always either the smallest admissible value, or the biggest one.
 This extends the consequences of Theorem \ref{prop:dep_on_d} also to the case when the sizes of $d$ and $\Omega$ are comparable (beyond that of both $d$ and $s$ small).
 As observed in Section \ref{sec:model}, one may consider as a motility coefficient $d$ instead of $d^{s}$.
 Then, dividing by $d$ and relabelling $\lambda$, one can easily obtain a version of Theorem \ref{thm:main_intro} also for this problem.
 In particular, also in this case $d$ does not affect the monotonicity properties of $\lambda$ and for any $m$ satisfying the assumptions of the theorem, the optimal strategy is either $s=1$ or $s=0^+$.

 As we explained in Section \ref{sec:model}, problems \eqref{eq:eigen_u} and \eqref{eq:period_eigen} enjoy the same structure.
 Indeed, thanks to Proposition \ref{prop:periodic_is_spectral}, we can interpret the fractional laplacian on the full space, in a periodic environment, as a spectral operator.
 Hence we can extend the analysis of the Neumann problem also to the periodic case.
-The key observation, with this respect, is that the spectrum of the Neumann problem and that of the periodic one share the same main properties, namely, they both consist in a diverging sequence of eigenvalues, with first, simple element $\mu_0=\nu_0=0$, and they both are associated with a basis of eigenfunctions which are orthogonal in $H^1$ and orthonormal in $L^2$.
-Then all the results for the Neumann case hold true also in the periodic one.
+In this respect, the key observation is that the spectrum of the Neumann problem and that of the periodic one share the same main properties, namely, they both consist in a diverging sequence of eigenvalues, with first, simple element $\mu_0=\nu_0=0$, and they both are associated with a basis of eigenfunctions which are orthogonal in $H^1$ and orthonormal in $L^2$.
+Then all the results for the Neumann case also hold true in the periodic one.
 In particular, we have the following counterpart of Theorem \ref{thm:main_intro} in the periodic setting. \begin{theorem} Let $m$ be $\mathcal{C}_l$-periodic.
 If $m|_{\mathcal{C}_l}$ satisfies the assumptions of Theorem \ref{thm:main_intro} then, for every $d>0$, the map $s \mapsto \lambda_{\mathrm{per}}(m,d,s)$ is either monotone or it has exactly one internal maximum in $(0,1)$, and

-where $d^*=\lambda_{\mathrm{per}}(m,1,0^+)/\lambda_{\mathrm{per}}(m,1,1)$. \end{theorem} \textbf{Biological Interpretation.} In a periodically fragmented habitat, when the dispersal of the population is triggered by a Levy flights random walk, the same conclusion of Theorem \ref{thm:main_intro} hold true: Depending on the features of the habitat, namely not excessive fragmentation or not too hostility in average, the best strategy of diffusion is still either the local one (i.e. $s=1$) or the smallest fractional.
+where $d^*=\lambda_{\mathrm{per}}(m,1,0^+)/\lambda_{\mathrm{per}}(m,1,1)$. \end{theorem} \textbf{Biological Interpretation.} In a periodically fragmented habitat, when the dispersal of the population is triggered by a random walk of Levy flight-type, the same conclusions of Theorem \ref{thm:main_intro} hold true: depending on the features of the habitat, namely not excessive fragmentation or not too hostility in average, the best strategy of diffusion is still either the local one (i.e. $s=1$) or the smallest fractional.

 Let us point out that with our techniques we can also deal with other fractional spectral operators.
 For instance, the Dirichlet case can be treated in an even easier way, since in such case zero is not an eigenvalue of $-\Delta$.
 More generally, we can also deal with the fractional Laplace-Beltrami operator on a compact Riemannian manifold, with or without boundary (with appropriate boundary conditions in the former case).
 From this point of view, of course, the periodic case described above corresponds to the flat torus.